Dave Cash (DJ): Pirate radio: 1964–1966

-Cash was born in Bushey, Hertfordshire, in 1942, and grew up in London.
-He began his career in broadcasting in Canada; he visited the country while in the British Merchant Navy, and acquired a North American-sounding accent.
-He returned to the UK in 1964 and joined pirate station Radio London at the age of 21 after meeting up with the programme director, Ben Toney.
+After selling his car for plane tickets and holding £17 in his pocket, on Christmas Eve 1964 Dave arrived in London, England, where he met programme director Ben Toney.
 Toney persuaded him to join the station as the afternoon DJ and writer for commercials, sailing out to the ship in January 1965 as the station's first replacement DJ for the presenters who had been on board for several weeks.
 Once on board with Radio London, Cash teamed up with Kenny Everett for the Kenny & Cash Show, amongst the most successful of all pirate radio programmes.
+His original payment was £15 a week.